CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ```

 ### Character Recognition
- - input neuron: 2
+ - input neuron: 10201
- - hidden neuron: 2
+ - hidden neuron: 128
- - output neuron: 1
+ - output neuron: 52
  - batch size: 52
  - initial weights: random
  - learning rate: 10^-4 fixed

+In the character recgnition dataset, we are given 52 101x101 images representing each of the 26 letters in the alphabet with and without capitalization.
+Each input is a 1x10201 array containing the pixel values of the image, and the correspond label is a 1x52 one hot vector.
+These data are used directly in training without further preprocessing.

 The graph below shows the change of total error in the first 200 epoches.

  ![](img/image_curve.jpg)

  Another graph shows the evolution of prediction correctness in the training set.
 The prediction reaches 100% correct at about 80th epoch.
+The cost continues to decrease after the prediction achieves 100% correctness.

  ![](img/image_corr.jpg)